kfu02/scorekeeping-chatbot/README.md

 ## Usage

 To run, type `python3 chatbot.py` into your terminal.
-(For long-term usage, I have mine set up to run constantly on a headless raspberry pi. command: `nohup python3 chatbot.py`) To see a list of commands, type `/help` in a Messenger chat with the bot's account.
+(For long-term usage, I have mine set up to run constantly on a headless raspberry pi.
+Command: `nohup python3 chatbot.py`) To see a list of commands, type `/help` in a Messenger chat with the bot's account.
 (This video is helpful for reference; it uses the same python module but adds in support for DialogFlow. https://youtu.be/hIcZZCnFcH4)

 If login fails on the first run, log in on https://m.facebook.com/login.php by hand, then call chatbot.py.